 If you're wondering how to cut, sharpen or reshape tire lugs, personally, we use a 4" handheld angle grinder with a metal tread cutting disc to cut or reshape our tire lugs.
 Tread cutting or grinding makes a big mess, so you may want to do outside your shop.
 You can also use an electric wood planer to cut the lugs.
 Electric wood planers works great and they make little smoke.

 "Professional" VS "Non-Professional" Pulling Tires -

-Non-professional pulling tires are: Carlisle Super Lug (no longer in production), Carlisle Tru Power, Firestone Flotation 23 (no longer available), McCreary Traxion, etc. Mostly in the 26-12.00x12 size, but some clubs/associations require the 23-10.50x12 size tires in a certain class.
+Non-Professional pulling tires are: Carlisle Super Lug (no longer in production), Carlisle Tru Power, Duro HF255, Firestone Flotation 23 (no longer available), McCreary Traxion, etc. Mostly in the 26-12.00x12 size, but some clubs/associations require the 23-10.50x12 size tires in a certain class.
 (23" overall height, 10.50" sidewall width, and 12" rim diameter.)

 When inflating your [rear] tires, add air pressure so that the entire width of the tread will lay flat and evenly on the ground.
 Too little pressure will allow the outside edges of the tread to make most contact with the ground resulting in poor traction, plus the tire will be shortened in overall height.
 The opposite will happen with too much pressure.
 With too little pressure, the hitch height will also be lowered when the weight of the sled comes up on the tractor while the tractor is pulling down the track.